ameske/nfl-pickem-legacy/README.md

 are worth only one point.

 This is a work in progress in my spare time, so I cannot make any guarantees to when I will complete it.
 You are more than welcome to use any part of the application that you like.
-I will try to keep an accurate report on what I'm working on and what I have completed.
+I will try to keep an accurate report on what I'm working on and what I have completed, updating every few weeks with the high-level changes and future plans.

-# Project Status
+# Project Status Updates

-Next planned development:
-- Simple login/logout pages
-- Simple pick submission pages for an authenticated user
+Current Development:

+- Results Page
+- Standings Page
+- Pick form processing

+November 7, 2014:

+- Login and Logout
+- Ability for users to change their password
+- A variety of scripts to administer the application. (adding users, manually inputting picks, grading picks)
+- A "make your picks" page (note: back-end processing of this form is not yet complete)
+- Redirection to desired endpoints following login when accessing a protected endpoint without authorization

 October 22, 2014:
 - Auth and protected endpoint skeleton code